sindresorhus/term-img-cli/readme.md

 ## Related

-- [term-img](https://github.com/sindresorhus/term-img) - API for this module
+- [term-img](https://github.com/sindresorhus/term-img) - API for this package
 - [terminal-image-cli](https://github.com/sindresorhus/terminal-image-cli) - Like this module but works in any terminal